bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/OrderofOperations.rst

    We then add 2 to get the result 5.
 If the operations had been evaluated from right to left, the result would have been ``6-(3+2)``, which is 1.

-..
-(The
-..   acronym PEDMAS could mislead you to thinking that division has higher
-..   precedence than multiplication, and addition is done ahead of subtraction -
-..   don't be misled.
-Subtraction and addition are at the same precedence, and
-..   the left-to-right rule applies.)

 .. note::

     An exception to the left-to-right